agrn/oriscv/readme.md

 A RISC-V 32 instruction decoder/statistics generator written in OCaml.
 It can be compiled with OCaml 4.05.0 (the version distributed in Debian).

+This also contains a web version of the decoder.
+Only `decoder.ml` is transpiled in JS with `js_of_ocaml`.

 ## Dependencies

 Only the stdlib and Dune for building.
 A `Makefile` could be made to do the same thing as this software is so simple.

+For the web version, `js_of_ocaml-compiler` is required.
+Build it in release mode or the resulting file will be humongous.

 ## Usage